 A superb loop opens the stage, via the Roque-Jalere.
 After this comes a relatively gentle wooded climb to Vernet-les-Bains, before the main challenge: the Col de Mantet, with its steep final kilometres.
 After this monster, the incredible corniche road that starts the 30km climb to the Col de la Llosse sustains the days’ demanding nature.
 This back-road climb is the highlight of the stage, leaving ‘only’ a short climb up to the attractive ski-village of Font Romeu.

 Key climbs: Quillanne, Pailhères, Plateau de Beille, Port de Lers, Agnes, Latrape.

 Another steady beginning to a stage gives us time to loosen legs before hitting the Pailhères for the first of our two meetings with this beauty.
-Once over and down to Ax-les-Thermes, we head down the N20 for the Plateau de Beille climb up to lunch : a real treat, (both!).
-That leaves the duo of the Port de Lers and Agnes – Pyrenees Perfection!
-Oh, there is one more climb before our hotel…
+Once over and down to Ax-les-Thermes, we head along the N20 for the Plateau de Beille climb up to lunch : a real treat!

 Day 4: Oust to St. Lary-Soulan

 Stats: 196km, 5,900m.

 Key climbs: Core, Portet d’Aspet, Menté, Portillon, Superbagnères, Peyresourde, Azet.